Tag Archives: Visiting the Brooklyn Botanical Garden

 I decided to look it up and the head of the Merchant’s Association said that there were 22 businesses that were closed now and they were not being filled so fast.
 The ones that are being filled are opening expensive restaurants with things like $12.00 hamburgers and $20.00 pizza when the restaurants in the are that are left are serving food that is just as good for half the price.
 This was the difference between Family Pizza, where I ate tonight and the fancy pizzeria that opened directly across the street with the same pizza for double the price.
 Pretty place in comparison but still at the end of the day it is pizza.

 After my walk down Flatbush Avenue and dinner, I walked back up to the Gardens.
 The movie tonight was the ‘Fabulous Mr. Fox’, voiced by George Clooney and Merle Streep.
 It was not too fabulous.
 In fact, I found the movie boring and sending the wrong message to kids.
-That’s the reason why it was a big flop at the box office.
+That’s the reason why it was a big flop at the box office (I could not believe I stayed for the whole thing but I wanted to see how it ended).

 With a former line up of the ‘Wizard of Oz’, ‘The Goonies’, ‘Charlie and the Chocolate Factory’ and ‘E.T’., they could have picked another classic live-action film like ‘The Parent Trap’ or ‘Freaky Friday’.
 They even cut out the free popcorn that they have every year.
 I could tell someone new was running it.